smithy-lang/smithy/docs/source/guides/style-guide.rst

 Model files
 ===========

-Smithy models SHOULD be authored using the :ref:`Smithy IDL <smithy-language-specification>`.
+Smithy models SHOULD be authored using the :ref:`Smithy IDL <lexical-structure>`.
 Smithy models SHOULD resemble the following example:

 .. code-block:: smithy